SomeOddCodeGuy/WilmerAI/README.md

 care to craft good prompts for the generation of the memories can help to ensure the details you care about are captured, while less pertinent details are ignored.

-This node will generate any necessary memories, if it determines generation is needed.
+This node will NOT generate new memories; this is so that workflow locks can be respected if you are using them on a multi-computer setup.
+Currently the best way to generate memories is the FullChatSummary node.

 ```json
 {